-Turning to the negative, we'd like to see more variety in terms of templates.
-Apart from that, however, there's almost nothing about Weebly that we'd take issue with: The website builder is an excellent choice for beginners lacking in programming knowledge, as well as anyone who wants to easily create an online shop.
+Apart from these issues, there's little about Weebly that we take issue with: The website builder is an excellent choice for beginners lacking in programming knowledge, as well as anyone who wants to easily create a store online.

 In most review aggregators that we consulted, Weebly was among the best performing site builders.
-Most commended was its ease of use, with a majority of reviews appearing to come from beginners lacking any background in programming.
+Most commended was its ease of use, with a majority of reviewers appearing to be beginners lacking any background in programming.
 On Trustpilot, reviews were mixed, with some complaining about poor customer support and recurring usage issues.